May 28, 2026

 What is Zero-Party Data?

-Forrester Research, who coined the term, defines zero-party data as “data that a customer intentionally and proactively shares with a brand, which can include preference center data, purchase intentions, personal context and how the individual wants the brand to recognize them.”
+Forrester Research, which coined the term, defines zero-party data as “data that a customer intentionally and proactively shares with a brand,” including preferences, purchase intentions, personal context, and how they want the brand to recognize them.

 Let’s compare zero-party data to other data types: